SpinalHDL/SpinalDoc/spinal/sim/bootstraps.md

 ## Configuration

-SimConfig(xxx) will returnn your a SimConfig class on which you can call multiple function to configure your simulation :
+SimConfig will return your a default simulation configuration instance on which you can call multiple function to configure your simulation :

 | Syntax                            | Description                                                                         |
 | --------------------------------- | ----------------------------------------------------------------------------------- |